lapatel22/ChIP-wrangler-repo/README.md

 Steps:

-1. **Creating the custom genome yourself**: You can run `00_preprocessing`, which will preppare the genomes specified for sample alignment.
+1. **Creating the custom genome yourself**: You can run `preprocessing`, which will preppare the genomes specified for sample alignment.
 If you have custom genomes that are not available through HOMER/conventional routes, instructions for how to label the genome fasta files and create your own indexed genome are also provided in the section [00_preprocessing](#00_preprocessing).
 2. **Alignment**: `wrangle_all` uses BWA MEM to align to the custom genome, and can support single-end and paired-end alignments.
-If you wish to use a different aligner, you can generate the genome using either option in step 1, then align yourself, or modify `02_alignment_to_concatenated_genome` with your alignment parameters.
+If you wish to use a different aligner, you can generate the genome using either option in step 1, then align yourself, or modify `alignment` with your alignment parameters.
 The alignment files must be placed in `concat_align` for downstream processing.

 To skip these steps, run:

-python run_wrangle_all.py \
+    python scripts/wrangle_all.py
-    --fastq_dir ./fastqfiles \
+        --fastq_dir fastqfiles/
-    --genomes hg38 dm6 sacCer3 \
+        --output_dir . --threads 16
-    --output_dir ./chip_wrangled_outputs \
+        --target_genome hg38 --target_fasta genomes/hg38_genome.fa
-    --single_end \
+        --spike_genomes dm6 sacCer3
-    --threads 8 \
+        --spike_fastas genomes/dm6_genome.fa genomes/sacCer3_genome.fa
-    --epitope_type histone \
+        --metadata sample_names.tsv
-    --skip_trimming = True \
+        --skip_trimming --skip_alignment
-    --skip_alignment = True
+        --indexed_genome_dir hg38_dm6_sacCer3_indexed/

 ### input samples